2018 Festival Artists

 Carmichael’s Grammy-nominated recording, Two Handed Stride, teamed her with four jazz giants ofrom the Count Basie Orchestra: Red Callendar, Harold Jones, Freddie Green and Marshall Royal.
 Along with her wonderful recordings, Judy authored the book, Swinger!
 A Jazz Girl's Adventures from Hollywood to Harlem.

 Judy will perform in the Ivy Tech Waldron Arts Center Auditorium on Sunday, Aug.
 12. She will also lead a free piano workshop and master class for advanced pianists on Monday, Aug.
-13, location to be announced, on ragtime, illustrating what it is and how it grew into stride and influenced later styles.
+13, at Tri-North Middle School, on ragtime, illustrating what it is and how it grew into stride and influenced later styles.

 We are thrilled to have Judy Carmichael at this year's Bloomington Boogies!